HukumaBob/segmentation/README.md

 1. **Mask Generation for Individual Frames**
    - Users select a specific frame and create a mask by specifying its color and corresponding tag.
    - The mask is saved both in the database and on the disk.
+   - **Segmentation is powered by SAM2**, enabling precise and efficient mask generation.

 2. **Extrapolation of Masks to All Frames in the Sequence**
    - An extrapolation model automatically applies annotations across all frames based on the first annotated frame.